kwongj/nw_multi2bifurcation/README.md

 # nw_multi2bifurcation
-Resolves multifurcation / polytomy in Newick trees eg. from FastTree Note that this is not a true solution, but allows the tree to imported into software that requires a strictly bifurcating tree eg. ClonalFrameML
+Resolves multifurcation / polytomy in Newick trees eg. from FastTree Note that this is not a true solution, but allows the tree to be imported into software that requires a strictly bifurcating tree eg. ClonalFrameML.

 ##Author